 For the “Botox® Virgin,” you will need to be prepared to explain how Botox® works on the face.
 It is important that you understand where the most requested areas are for injections, they are: forehead lines, crow’s feet around the nose, and those “angry 11’s” between your eyebrows.

 One of the most requested procedures is to remove the wrinkles in the forehead.
 Many times these lines are genetic and you can see them in children as well as adults (Reminder: never inject Botox Cosmetic® in anyone under 18!).
-Other times, they are seen in people who are very expressive with their face.
+Other times, they are seen in people who are very expressive with their faces.
 It’s important to ask your patient what they want, some people don’t want any wrinkles in their forehead, others are fine with wrinkles, they just don’t want deep looking ones.
 You can provide any of these results by increasing or reducing the amount of the Botulinum toxin you inject in the muscles.

 Allergan has done a wonderful job educating the public on the “angry 11’s,” these are the lines that appear between your eyebrows.
 Again, these can be genetic or caused by excessive facial movements in expressive people.
 Not everyone has these, but most people do not want to look angry, so if they have them, they most likely want to get rid of them!
 This is an easy home-run procedure, which can be done quickly, and looks great!